 Otherwise, it is equal to the value in usec, of the remaining duration of the PPDU, determined by the MAC at the time of the receipt of the PHY-RXSTART.indication primitive associated with the received PPDU, by subtracting the time elapsed between the reception of the PHY-CCA.indication(BUSY) and PHY-RXSTART.indication primitives associated with the received PPDU from the value of RXTIME corresponding to the received PPDU, plus the value of the TXOP_DURATION parameter of the RXVECTOR of the PPDU.

-The MAC variable NPCA_CFRAME_TXOP_REM_DUR derived from a received PPDU is set to the value in the Duration/ID field of the initial Control frame in the received PPDU at the receipt of the PHY-RXEND.indication primitive of the PPDU that contained the frame.
-The value of NPCA_CFRAME_TXOP_REM_DUR is reduced by the amount of time elapsed between the PHY-RXEND.indication primitive of the initial Control frame from which the value of NPCA_CFRAME_TXOP_REM_DUR was determined and the PHY-RXSTART.indication primitive of the third PPDU of the frame exchange sequence identified in condition 2) above at the time of the receipt of the PHY-RXSTART.indication primitive of the third PPDU.
+The MAC variable NPCA_CFRAME_TXOP_REM_DUR derived from a received PPDU is set to the value in the Duration/ID field of the initial Control frame in the received PPDU in condition 2), or the frame, which is one of the CTS frame or the Trigger frame, in condition 3) (#1824) at the receipt of the PHY-RXEND.indication primitive of the PPDU that contained the frame.
+The value of NPCA_CFRAME_TXOP_REM_DUR is reduced by the amount of time elapsed between the PHY-RXEND.indication primitive of the frame from which the value of NPCA_CFRAME_TXOP_REM_DUR was determined and the PHY-RXSTART.indication primitive of the third PPDU of the frame exchange sequence identified in condition 2) above at the time of the receipt of the PHY-RXSTART.indication primitive of the third PPDU or the PHY-RXSTART.indication primitive of the second PPDU of the frame exchange sequence identified in condition 3) above at the time of the receipt of the PHY-RXSTART.indication primitive of the second PPDU. (#1824)

 37.10.3 NPCA transmission rules